jazzband/django-axes/README.rst

 Contributing
 ------------

-Please open issues and pull requests for contributions and patches.

-Separate the proposed changes into small, distinct patches by type so that they can be merged faster into upstream and released quicker:
+Separate proposed changes and PRs into small, distinct patches by type so that they can be merged faster into upstream and released quicker:

 * Feature
 * Bugfix
+* Code style
 * Documentation
-* Code style and whitespace